charlesb/CDF-workshop/README.md

 To do that we need to score each comment's content against the Stanford CoreNLP's sentiment model.

-In real-world use case we would probably filter by event of our interest but for the sake of this workshop we won't and assume all comments are given for the same event: the famous HDF workshop!
+In real-world use case we would probably filter by event of our interest but for the sake of this workshop we won't and assume all comments are given for the same event: the famous CDF workshop!

 Let's get started...
 Open [NiFi UI](http://demo.cloudera.com:9090/nifi/) and follow the steps below: